The Roman Denarius: A History Of The Iconic Silver Coin

 The plural for denarius is denarii.

-While the denarius is one of the most famous coins in history and one of the reasons behind the Roman’s economic success, it is also a story of debasement, inflation and monetary collapse.
+While the Roman denarius is one of the most famous coins in history and one of the reasons behind Ancient Rome’s economic success, it is also a story of debasement, inflation and monetary collapse.

 It is a warning for the present day of the folly of abandoning sound money.
 It is also a warning about the limitations of precious metals as money.